AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 If the metric is updated in the future, the SQL report **will not** reflect the changes.
 You will have to manually edit the report to have the changes take effect.

 Using the buttons at the top of the sidebar, you can toggle between lists of tables and metrics available for use in the SQL Report Builder.
-If you don't see what you're looking for in the list, try searching for it using the search bar at the top of the sidebar.
+If you don't see what you are looking for in the list, try searching for it using the search bar at the top of the sidebar.

 You can also use the sidebar in the SQL editor to insert metrics, tables, and columns directly into your queries by hovering over them and clicking the **Insert** button: